flectra-hq/flectra/doc/reference/guidelines.rst

 - Variable name :
     - use camelcase for model variable
     - use underscore lowercase notation for common variable.
-    - Odoo works with a record or a recordset, don't suffix variable names with *_id* or *_ids* if they don't contain an id or a list of ids.
+    - Flectra works with a record or a recordset, don't suffix variable names with *_id* or *_ids* if they don't contain an id or a list of ids.

 .. code-block:: python